mrTooT/klm-assignment/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the npm install command to begin the installation of the project

 ```bash
 npm install
 ```

-Then start both the client and server
+I use `lerna` to both start the backend and frontend projects, by running

 ```bash
 npm start